Canon 5D Mark III vs Nikon D4S

 Body comparison: Canon 5D Mark III vs Nikon D4S

 The physical size and weight of the Canon 5D Mark III and the Nikon D4S are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4S is considerably larger (42 percent) than the Canon 5D Mark III.
 Moreover, the D4S is substantially heavier (42 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.